-The income question is asked at waves 1 and 5 only.
-Individuals aged 16 to 69 years old who are in employment in the reference week form the sub-set of respondents who are eligible for these questions.
-The percentage response rates for the income questions are based on all eligible, in-scope respondents at wave 1 and all eligible, in-scope respondents at wave 5.
-The total response rate is the aggregate response rate for income for the quarter (wave 1 and wave 5), based on all eligible, in-scope respondents.
+The income question is asked at Waves 1 and 5 only.
+Individuals aged 16 to 69 years who are in employment in the reference week form the subset of respondents who are eligible for these questions.
+The percentage response rates for the income questions are based on all eligible, in-scope respondents at Wave 1 and all eligible, in-scope respondents at Wave 5.
+The total response rate is the aggregate response rate for income for the quarter (Wave 1 and Wave 5), based on all eligible, in-scope respondents.

-NS-SEC is the National Statistics Socio-economic Classification, which replaces previous classifications that were based on social class and social and economic group.
+The National Statistics Socio-economic Classification (NS-SEC) replaces previous classifications that were based on social class and social and economic group.

 Attrition is the term applied to respondents who begin the survey but subsequently drop out.
 It has been known for some time that these respondents tend to have different characteristics to those who remain in all waves of the survey, which can, therefore, result in attrition bias.
 For example, if respondents in a particular age group have a higher tendency to drop out (attrition rate) than respondents in other age groups, then they will be under-represented in subsequent waves of the survey and in estimates.Nôl i'r tabl cynnwys